-On the bottom of the unit there is an USB port so you can connect it to your computer and transfer music to the internal memory.
+On the bottom of the unit, there is a USB port so you can connect it to your computer and transfer music to the internal memory.
 You can also use Secure Digital (SD) or Multimedia (MMC) flash memory cards to store and play music from.
-On the top there is a slot to accommodate for both these card types.
+On the top, there is a slot to accommodate both these card types.

-On the top left side of this unit are the volume control arrows.
+On the top, the left side of this unit is the volume control arrows.
 Press the up button to increase the volume and likewise the down button to decrease it.
 On the top right there is a little loop so you can put a chain (or something similar) and wear it around your neck.

-The LCD (Liquid Crystal Display) is oval that displays big and clear characters.
-Well it is not really a LCD screen but a 3-line dot matrix display (kindda like LCD).
-There is backlight on the display so you can clearly see and read it when it is dark.
-This screen displays you a variety of things like total tracks, the track being played, elapsed time, bit rate, DSP modes, play modes, volume level, battery indicator, hold, radio frequency, and USB download status.
+The LCD (Liquid Crystal Display) is an oval that displays big and clear characters.
+Well, it is not really an LCD screen but a 3-line dot matrix display (somewhat like LCD).
+There is a backlight on the display so you can clearly see and read it when it is dark.
+This screen displays you a variety of things like total tracks, the track being played, elapsed time, bit rate, DSP modes, play modes, volume level, battery indicator, hold, radiofrequency, and USB download status.

 The specifications say that the battery will last for about eight hours but mine always lasted for around six to nine hours depending on the usage.
-I would say that the two triple A’s do a very good job; but the life also depends on the brand of the batteries also.
-I have used some generic brands and they only lasted me for a couple of hours, so if you want longer battery life, use some good name brand batteries.
+I would say that the two triple A’s do a very good job, but life also depends on the brand of the batteries also.
+I have used some generic brands and they only lasted me for a couple of hours, so if you want longer battery life, use some good name-brand batteries.

 The following are the format and bit rates supported by this player:

 - MP3 – 32 kbps to 320 kbps.

 - Windows Media Audio – 48 kbps to 160 kbps